clearhaus/gateway-api-docs/source/index.html.md

 ### Optional name on card parameter added

-Starting 2020-xx-xx the optional parameter `card[name]` may be used to provide name on card.
-Depending on card scheme and merchant category, name on card might be necessary for approval of credits.
+Starting 2020-xx-xx the optional parameter `card[name]` may be used to provide the name on the card for credits.
+Depending on card scheme and merchant category, the name might be necessary for approval.

 ### Request signing becomes mandatory